Complete Guide to Extending Your Wi-Fi Network

 Even if positioned properly, it’s important to realize that each and every person or device connected to your wireless network shaves off a slice of its total bandwidth.
 This holds true for a Wi-Fi repeater, which means that you’ll be receiving a lower speed by default when connecting to your new, extended network.
 In some situations, this may not be too much of an issue, but in homes with many users or connected devices, it can ultimately mean disappointingly slow performance.

-Bottom Line: An access point is the ideal solution for most WiFi coverage issues, if you have the wiring for it (or use a powerline adaptor).
+Bottom Line: an access point is the ideal solution for most Wi-Fi coverage issues if you have the wiring for it (or use a powerline adapter).